Skip to main content Watercolor decoration

 Leadership and Continuity

-- Bishop Richard Williamson: After his expulsion, he became the leading voice and episcopal support for the Resistance, traveling worldwide to administer confirmations and ordain priests in fidelity to Archbishop Lefebvre’s legacy.
+• Bishop Richard Williamson (1940 – 2025): After his expulsion, he became the leading voice and episcopal support for the Resistance, traveling worldwide to administer confirmations and ordain priests in fidelity to Archbishop Lefebvre’s legacy.
+Bishop Williamson himself died in January 2025 in Broadstairs, UK.

-- Bishop Jean-Michel Faure SAJM: Consecrated by Bishop Williamson on March 19, 2015.
+• Bishop Jean-Michel Faure (France): Consecrated by Bishop Williamson on March 19, 2015.
 A long-time priest of the SSPX, he founded the Society of the Apostles of Jesus and Mary (SAJM) in August 2016.
-The SAJM is a new priestly society dedicated to priestly formation and combatting Modernism without compromise.
-Its statutes explicitly reject any canonical regularization with Rome until Rome returns to Tradition.

-- Bishop Tomás de Aquino OSB: Consecrated by Bishop Williamson, assisted by Bishop Faure, on March 19, 2016.
-He leads the Benedictine Monastery of the Holy Cross in Brazil, a spiritual bastion of Tradition.
+• Bishop Tomás de Aquino OSB (Brazil): Consecrated by Bishop Williamson, assisted by Bishop Faure, on March 19, 2016.
+He leads the Benedictine Monastery of the Holy Cross in Brazil.

 This involves:

-- Unwavering fidelity to all perennial Catholic doctrine, morality, and liturgy.
+• Fidelity to all traditional Catholic doctrine, morality, and liturgy

-- Categorical rejection of Vatican II’s errors and the Novus Ordo Mass.
+• Complete rejection of Vatican II’s errors and the Novus Ordo Mass

-- Refusal of any „practical agreement‟ with Modernist Rome until Rome converts and unequivocally condemns its errors.
+• Refusal of any „practical agreement‟ with Modernist Rome until Rome converts and condemns its errors

-- Providing true Catholic sacraments and spiritual guidance to the faithful who seek an uncompromised path to salvation.
+• True Catholic sacraments and spiritual guidance to the faithful

 The battle for the Faith is not an academic exercise; it is a fight for the eternal salvation of souls and the very future of civilization.
 The SSPX Resistance exists as a living testimony that the True Faith cannot be extinguished by diplomatic maneuvering or false obedience.